euan-forrester/photo-recommender/README.md

 - Add tests
 - Look into how to lock versions of python dependencies of our dependencies (rather than just the packages we explicitly reference)
 - Encrypt SQS messages in prod
-- Centralize logging and make it searchable.
-Maybe like this: https://aws.amazon.com/solutions/centralized-logging/
 - Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
 - Make puller-flickr look for deletions of favorites
 - Add CSRF token